 Tresóna is a music copyright licensing company that sells custom arrangement licenses for particular pieces of music, allowing the purchaser to arrange a piece of music for a client (typically a music organization or a “show choir”).
 Defendant David Legg applied for a custom arrangement license for the song “Black Sheep” and signed a “Work for Hire Agreement” for the song.
-Tresóna alleged that the Agreement gave Legg the right to arrange Black Sheep for one client—“Nitro Show Choir”—and nothing more, but Legg then breached the Agreement by allowing defendants CALLC and Anita Cracauer to sell his custom arrangement as a “stock arrangement” on their website.
+Tresóna alleged that the Agreement gave Legg the right to arrange Black Sheep for one client—“Nitro Show Choir”—and nothing more, but Legg then breached the Agreement by allowing the other defendants (CALLC) to sell his custom arrangement as a “stock arrangement” on their website.

-Intentional interference with contract: Defendants argued that no breach was possible in the way Tresóna argued, because Tresóna itself had no rights in Legg’s arrangement or in the original copyrighted song.
+Intentional interference with contract: The other defendants allegedly induced Legg to breach his Tresóna contract by telling him he could license to them.
+Defendants argued that no breach was possible in the way Tresóna argued, because Tresóna itself had no rights in Legg’s arrangement or in the original copyrighted song.
 At this stage, the court wasn’t going to decide whether the breach of contract claim was actually a veiled copyright infringement claim.
 The contract could be read as prohibiting resale of Legg’s arrangement.
-If, as alleged, CALLC intentionally lied to Legg about the royalty rates CALLC was entitled to give him for an arrangement licensed by Tresóna, then that was wrongful conduct with an improper motive sufficient to state a claim for intentional interference with contract (and business expectancy).
+If, as alleged, the other defendants intentionally lied to Legg about the royalty rates they could give him for an arrangement licensed by Tresóna, then that was wrongful conduct with an improper motive sufficient to state a claim for intentional interference with contract (and business expectancy).
 CALLC allegedly dishonestly obtained an 85%–15% royalty split from music publishers by falsely representing itself as a print publisher, when in fact it was a digital publisher.
-This enabled CALLC to offer a higher royalty for the Black Sheep arrangement than Tresóna could with its 50/50 digital publisher split, thus inducing Legg to breach its contract and Tresóna to lose the opportunity to sell the arrangement to thousands of choirs in the US.
-CALLC argued that Tresóna failed to identify a specific business expectancy.
+This enabled it to offer a higher royalty for the Black Sheep arrangement than Tresóna could with its 50/50 digital publisher split, thus inducing Legg to breach its contract and Tresóna to lose the opportunity to sell the arrangement to thousands of choirs in the US.
+Defendants argued that Tresóna failed to identify a specific business expectancy.
 However, courts have allowed a plaintiff to allege a business expectancy with a class of individuals, as long as they’re specifically identifiable.
 At the pleading stage, Tresóna had done enough, but to survive summary judgment, it would need to present evidence showing more than a mere “hope” that its business expectancy would have been realized.